RoryCSCI120/PublicTransit/README.md

 Next, analysis.sql was run.
 The outputs of each query were exported as .csv and imported into QGIS and R to visualize.
 The package ggplot2 for R software was used for graphical visualizations.
+The data was plotted and trendlines were drawn using the geom_smooth command and 'lm' model.

 ### Results